Professional Studies Building, Room 350

 SPEC 506 Multicultural Education for Special Education (3 Credits)

-SPEC 506 Multicultural Education in Special Education (3) This course is designed to familiarize students with the issues that impact on special education in an urban milieu.
-It offers a discussion on ethnic and socioeconomic issues which impact on a child and his or her family’s ability to function adequately in an urban educational environment.
-Issues such as as- sessment and instruction, which are contextually and communicatively appropriate in a multi-ethnic environment, are central to the course.
+This course deals with issues that impact inclusive education in an urban milieu.
+It reviews ethnic and socioeconomic issues which impact a student and his or her family's ability to function adequately in an urban educational environment.
+Assessment and instruction in a multi-ethnic environment, are central to the course.

-SPEC 508 Helping Exceptional Children and Youth in the Regular Classroom (3 Credits)
+SPEC 508 Helping Exceptional Children and Youth in the Inclusive Classroom (3 Credits)

 UG Pre-Requisite(s): 3.00 CGPA, and Passing Scores on the Praxis Tests (Core Academic Skills in Reading, Writing and Mathematics)

-SPEC 600 Intro To Learning Disabilities (3 Credits)
+SPEC 600 Introduction to Learning Disabilities (3 Credits)

 SPEC 601 Assistive Technology in Special Education (3 Credits)